Italian irredentism in Nice: History

-The Italian language was the official language of the County, used by the Church, at the town hall, taught in schools, used in theaters and at the Opera, was immediately abolished and replaced by French.
+The Italian language, which was previously the official language of the County, used by the Church, at the town hall, taught in schools, and used in theaters and at the Opera, was immediately abolished and replaced by French.
 Discontent over annexation to France led to the emigration of a large part of the Italophile population, also accelerated by Italian unification after 1861.
 A quarter of the population of Nice, around 11,000 people from Nice, decided to voluntarily exile to Italy.
 The emigration of a quarter of the Niçard Italians to Italy took the name of Niçard exodus.
 Many Italians from Nizza then moved to the Ligurian towns of Ventimiglia, Bordighera and Ospedaletti, giving rise to a local branch of the movement of the Italian irredentists which considered the re-acquisition of Nice to be one of their nationalist goals.

-Giuseppe Garibaldi, born in Nice, tenaciously opposed the cession of his hometown to France, arguing that the Plebiscite he ratified in the treaty was vitiated by electoral fraud.
+Giuseppe Garibaldi, born in Nice, vehemently opposed the cession of his hometown to France, arguing that the Plebiscite he ratified in the treaty was vitiated by electoral fraud.
 In 1871, during the first free elections in the County, the pro-Italian lists obtained almost all the votes in the legislative elections (26,534 votes out of 29,428 votes cast), and Garibaldi was elected deputy at the National Assembly.
-Pro-Italians take to the streets cheering “Viva Nizza!
-Viva Garibaldi!”.
+Pro-Italians take to the streets cheering "Viva Nizza!
+Viva Garibaldi!".
 The French government sends 10,000 soldiers to Nice, closes the Italian newspaper Il Diritto di Nizza and imprisons several demonstrators.
 The population of Nice rose up from February 8 to 10 and the three days of demonstration took the name of "Niçard Vespers".
 The revolt is suppressed by French troops.
 On February 13, Garibaldi was not allowed to speak at the French parliament meeting in Bordeaux to ask for the reunification of Nice to the newborn Italian unitary state, and he resigned from his post as deputy.
 The failure of Vespers led to the expulsion of the last pro-Italian intellectuals from Nice, such as Luciano Mereu or Giuseppe Bres, who were expelled or deported.

-The pro-Italian irredentist movement persisted throughout the period 1860-1914, despite the repression carried out since the annexation.
+The pro-Italian irredentist movement persisted throughout the period 1860–1914, despite the repression carried out since the annexation.
 The French government implemented a policy of Francization of society, language and culture.
-The toponyms of the communes of the ancient County have been francized, which acted as a bank to the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").
+The toponyms of the communes of the ancient County have been francized, with the obligation to use French in Nice, as well as certain surnames (for example the Italian surname "Bianchi" was francized into "Leblanc", and the Italian surname "Del Ponte" was francized into "Dupont").
 This led to the beginning of the disappearance of the Niçard Italians.
 Many intellectuals from Nice took refuge in Italy, such as Giovan Battista Bottero who took over the direction of the newspaper La Gazzetta del Popolo in Turin.
 In 1874, it was the second Italian newspaper by circulation, after Il Secolo in Milan.